uladribia/decodev2/docs/extending.md

 We don't need to worry too much about business logic, as the log-in is already implemented in the app.
 Other cases might require more work (see [below](#harder-case:the-iot-service)).

+We take as base the [bcn-now functions](../src/redux/modules/applications/bcnnow.js) in the applications folder and modify it accordignly.

+First we declare the files in the [index](../src/redux/modules/applications/index.js) file (not shown).

+Then, we generate the [coolwebsite](../src/redux/modules/applications/coolwebsite.js) file.

 ##### Screen declaration

 For the screens,